 The software was developed using an inexpensive MSP 430 LaunchPad development kit from Texas Instruments.
 The LaunchPad connects to a host Windows computer via USB.
 A few components such as the transistor drivers were add via a breadboard during circuit and software development.

 There are other Instructables showing how to use the MSP 430 LaunchPad with TI's supplied Code Composer Studio to develop code, so I will not duplicate that here.
-I did use the graphical interface Grace to set up the microcontroller.
+I'm still using a quite old version of Code Composer Studio, Version 5.1.0.09000.
+The reason is that I used a plug-in tool called GRACE to configure the peripherals, and this tool was dropped in later versions.
+Version 5.1.0.09000 is still available from TI.
 The attached file main.cfg contains the Grace setup, and main.c is the C source code.
 Code listings are also provided in pdf form if you just want to look at the code without installing Code Composer Studio.

 The software is interrupt driven.
 Once the microcontroller is set up, it is put into "sleep" mode.
 It is awakened when one of the interrupt conditions are met.